M2 Bradley: Mobility

 The Bradley is highly capable in cross-country open terrain, in accordance with one of the main design objectives of keeping pace with the M1 Abrams main battle tank.
 Whereas the M113 would float without much preparation, the Bradley was initially designed to float by deploying a flotation curtain around the vehicle.
 This caused some drownings due to failures during its first trials.
-Armor upgrades have negated this capability.
+Flotation was no longer possible after armor upgrades.